PlatformCertification/Certification-IEv10.0/Platform Certification Guidance/README.md

 Represent the regex rules which will be considered as a filter for diagnosis data.

 If multiple qualification methods included, customer need to provide the boolean_expression in method level accurately to represent the relationship between each qualification method.
 Similar with point c, if customer provide multiple conditions in gdr_qulification, the boolean_expression in gdr_qulification level also need to be inserted accurately.

-#### 2.1.2.
-Diagnosis Function Block <a name="Dia"/>

-**diagnosis_functions**<br>
-Customer need to pre-define desired detecting processes at this section which need to be triggered automatically to find platform related issues after plugin running successfully.
-For each fixing actions(all provided actions please check [Diagnosis List](#List) table), customer need to decide whether all listed diagnosis functions would be triggered during current plugin running.
-If one or few of the actions won't be triggered, customer just need to comment out the corresponding action name(s) from diagnosis_functions yaml section.
-Please check [Certification Input Attributes Detail](https://github.com/PlatformCertification/Certification-IEv10.0/blob/main/Platform%20Certification%20Guidance/Certification%20Input%20Attributes%20Detail.md) for more information.

-#### 2.1.3.
-Global Settings Block <a name="Global"/>
-**global_settings**<br>
-Customer need to insert all corresponding values for each attribute in this section.
-Please check Detail Introduction for more information.

 ### [2.2 Certification Input Attributes Detail](https://github.com/PlatformCertification/Certification-IEv10.0/blob/main/Platform%20Certification%20Guidance/Certification%20Input%20Attributes%20Detail.md) <a name="Certif"/>
 ***Click on the title for detail information.***